vega/vega-lite/site/docs/composition/repeat.md

 ## Resolve

 The default [resolutions](resolve.html) for repeat are independent scales and axes for [position channels](encoding.html#position) and shared scales and legends for all other channels.
+Currently, Vega-Lite does not support shared axes for repeated views.